Gusto-API/api.gusto.dev/README.md

 The documentation is generated through [stoplight.io](gusto.stoplight.io).

-While you could update this repo directly, it is not recommended.
+While you could update this repo directly through the Github UI interface, it is not recommended.
 There is currently no CI check for this repo and a syntax error could take down the docs.

 The recommended way to do it is through stoplight.io.
 You can still create new branches/PR through stoplight.io.

 Here is the process: https://docs.google.com/document/d/1KxoLOgQLf8s3p0A5_qZCiJ_Kf0EreS18UeJfiNFqMrw

 We also have a process for editing directly this repo (not recommended): https://docs.google.com/document/d/1H4vtaynEvc74ZXfMb-ED34I5Ur4QLPM_ZkRvJ8dENp4

 ### Auth